New Measurements of the Deuteron to Proton F2 Structure Function Ratio

-The impact of the data from this work was evaluated with the CJ15 QCD analysis \cite{cj15} framework, which deploys state-of-the-art deuteron nuclear corrections and leverages the recent result.
+As a representative example of the theoretical impact of this experimental result, the dataset from this work \cite{supp2} was evaluated with the CJ15 QCD analysis \cite{cj15} framework, which deploys state-of-the-art deuteron nuclear corrections.
+This next-to-leading-order analysis utilizes data from a variety of high energy scattering processes, including deep inelastic scattering, weak boson and jet production, and Drell-Yan.
 A fitted normalization factor of $-2.1\%$ was determined in order for the data set to agree with the CJ model \cite{privateLi}, slightly larger than the total $x$ dependent correlated error of 1.3$\%$-2.1$\%$ shown in Table \ref{table:error}.
 Furthermore, this experiment ran in parallel with E12-10-007 (a measurement of the EMC effect) which observed a 2.0\% normalization difference with previous EMC measurements\cite{emc12}, the direction of this normalization difference is consistent with that found in the CJ15 study.
 The fitted PDFs with and without this experiment were compared at the central value as well as the size of uncertainties.
 For consistency, the error band for each fit was calculated at 90\% confidence level \cite{cj2024}.
 Fig. 4 depicts the d/u ratio, a fundamental quantity and testing ground for multiple (p)QCD predictions regarding nucleon structure.
 The fitted d/u PDF before and after inclusion of this data is shown, where the significant reduction in the uncertainties demonstrates the importance of high precision data in PDF extractions.
 Not only did the inclusion of this work reduce the relative error by approximately 20\% across the entire $x$ range, but it also shifted the d/u central value at large x by as much as 10\%.
 Furthermore, this data provides additional constraints on the parameters used in higher twist corrections, the individual d and u quark distributions, and the target mass corrections used in these fits.